jy03189211/gameshop/README.md

 	profile" section
 	- Sales lists and statistics can be seen for all games or for a single game
 - Games have an image that is shown in various places in the store.
-The image is stored in the database as binary data and is injected into the `img` tags, but can also be requested with by adding `/image/` to the game URL, e.g. `example.com/game/1/image/`
+The image is stored in the database as binary data (in Base64) and is injected into the `img` tags, but can also be requested with by adding `/image/` to the game URL, e.g. `example.com/game/1/image/`
 - Developers can have a public name that is shown instead of the username in the game information in various places in the store.
 Defaults to the username, and can be changed during registration or in the settings.